 How do you know if a person suffered a spinal cord injury?
 Certain symptoms should prompt medical evaluation, and even contact an experienced spinal cord injury attorney in Michigan for resources and help.
 Symptoms of spinal cord injury include:

 Because a spinal cord injury can occur in many situations, identifying responsible parties will depend on what happened.
 Here are a few examples of spinal cord injury caused by carelessness or misconduct of another (negligence):

+If you or a loved one have suffered a serious spinal cord injury in Michigan, call the Buchanan Firm today.
 If we take your spinal cord injury claim, Helen will continue to oversee the medicine in your loved one’s case through settlement or trial.